tatedata/data-analyst-interview/README.md

 If you are comfortable in more than one, please feel free to share one or more solutions in a different language.

-* Which artist in this dataset lived the longest?
+* Which artist in this data set lived the longest?
 * Who are the top 10 artists by the number of artworks?
 * Which artist is created the most artwork by total surface area?
 * Did any artists have artwork acquired during their lifetime?